Read the Science Fiction Thriller

 Governments stagger under the panic, religions are at a loss for an explanation, scientists strive for any means to stop or divert the phenomenon, and the world’s population from families to individuals struggle to prepare for The Event, which will drive humanity back beyond the stone age.

 Copyright Melanie Anne Phillips

 A lot of books about writing describe the importance of a "Love Interest."
 Other books see a Love Interest as unnecessary and cliché.
-What does Dramatica Say?
+What does our Dramatica Theory of Narrative say?
 As with most dramatic concepts, Dramatica pulls away the storytelling to take a clear look at the underlying structure.

 As we can see, the structural and storytelling elements have little to do with one another, other than the fact that there will be some of each.
 So, what can Dramatica do to help provide some guidelines for developing a Love Interest that works?